-Leave without pay for extended illness may be:
+Leave without pay for extended illness may be: Granted for: For a period Sick leave Vacation/Bonus leave Employee illness (not covered by short-term disability or up to one year.
+Any extension shall be managed/ documented by the agency head. shall be exhausted during the time that would cover the waiting period required by DIP. may be exhausted or retained.
+(See note below.)
+FMLA) the agency head.
 Disability Income Plan (Short-term disability) up to one year.
 Any extension must be approved by the Retirement System Medical Board. shall be exhausted during the waiting period.
 Additional sick leave may be exhausted or retained. may be exhausted or retained.
 Family and Medical Leave up to twelve workweeks (See FMLA Policy). shall be exhausted for employee illness.
 See FMLA Policy for other options. may be exhausted or retained.
 If leave does not qualify for FMLA, the agency may also require that the employee use accumulated vacation/bonus leave before granting leave without pay.